SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_setup_script_pattern_requirements.md

     *   Capture the exit code.
     *   If the exit code is non-zero (container does not exist or error), log a fatal error and call `exit_script 1`.
     *   If the exit code is 0 (container exists), log confirmation.
-*   **Purpose:** Performs a basic sanity check that the target container exists.
+*   **Purpose:** Performs a basic sanity check that the target container/template exists.

 ### `perform_container_specific_setup()`
 *   **Content:**
-    *   **This is the variable core of the script.**
+    *   **This is the variable core of the script, and its primary function depends on the container type:**
-    *   The specific actions implemented here define the script's purpose.
+    *   **If Target is a Template (`is_template: true` in config):**
+        *   Execute commands inside the container to finalize the template environment (e.g., `pct exec <CTID> -- apt install vllm`, configure services).
+        *   Verify the environment is correctly set up (e.g., `pct exec <CTID> -- vllm --version`, check service status).
+        *   **Crucially:** Shut down the container: `pct shutdown "$CTID"`.
+        *   Wait for shutdown.
+        *   Create the ZFS snapshot: `pct snapshot create "$CTID" "<template_snapshot_name_from_config>"`.
+        *   Log snapshot creation success.
+        *   Start the container: `pct start "$CTID"`.
-    *   Common patterns for actions within this function include:
+        *   Wait for start.
+    *   **If Target is a Standard Container (`is_template: false` in config):**
-        *   **Executing commands inside the container:** Using `pct exec <CTID> -- <command>` to run shell commands, install software, start services, or configure applications *inside* the LXC.
+        *   Execute commands inside the container for final application setup (e.g., `pct exec <CTID> -- docker run ...`, start services, configure applications).
-        *   **Copying files:** Transferring configuration files or data into the container (e.g., `cat localfile | pct exec <CTID> -- tee /path/in/container > /dev/null`).
+        *   Copy files into the container if needed.
-        *   **Pulling/Loading Docker Images (if Docker is available in the container):** Using `pct exec <CTID> -- docker pull <image>` or `pct exec <CTID> -- docker load -i <file>`.
+        *   Pull/Load Docker Images if needed.
-        *   **Running specific applications or scripts inside the container:** `pct exec <CTID> -- /path/to/container/script.sh`.
+        *   Run specific applications or scripts inside the container.
-        *   **Making host-level configurations specific to this container:** (Less common, but possible) Modifying files on the Proxmox host that relate specifically to this container instance.
+        *   Make host-level configurations specific to this container if needed.
-        *   **Waiting for services:** Implementing loops or checks to ensure a service started inside the container is fully ready before proceeding.
+        *   Wait for services/applications to be ready if needed.
     *   This function should log its actions and check the success of critical commands.
-    *   It should implement its own idempotency checks where applicable (e.g., check if a file already exists, check if a service is already running).
+    *   It MUST implement idempotency checks for its core actions (e.g., check if a service is running, check if a snapshot exists before creating it).
-*   **Purpose:** Executes the unique sequence of steps required to finalize the setup of the specific LXC container this script is associated with.
+*   **Purpose:** Executes the unique sequence of steps required to finalize the setup of the specific LXC container or template this script is associated with, including the critical snapshot creation step for templates.

 ### `exit_script(exit_code)`
 *   **Content:**
     *   Accept an integer `exit_code`.
     *   If `exit_code` is 0:
-        *   Log a success message (e.g., "Specific setup for container CTID completed successfully").
+        *   Log a success message (e.g., "Setup for container/template CTID completed successfully.
+Snapshot 'name' created." for templates, "Setup for container CTID completed." for standard containers).
     *   If `exit_code` is non-zero:
-        *   Log a failure message indicating the script encountered an error during the specific setup.
+        *   Log a failure message indicating the script encountered an error during the specific setup (e.g., "Setup for container/template CTID failed during <step>.").
     *   Ensure logs are flushed.
     *   Exit the script with the provided `exit_code`.
 *   **Purpose:** Provides a single point for script termination, ensuring final logging and correct exit status based on the outcome of the specific setup.

 ## 3. Naming Convention & Discovery

-*   **Naming:** Scripts MUST follow the exact naming pattern: `phoenix_hypervisor_setup_<CTID>.sh`, where `<CTID>` is the numerical Container ID of the container they are meant to configure (e.g., `phoenix_hypervisor_setup_901.sh`).
+*   **Naming:** Scripts MUST follow the exact naming pattern: `phoenix_hypervisor_setup_<CTID>.sh`, where `<CTID>` is the numerical Container ID of the container/template they are meant to configure (e.g., `phoenix_hypervisor_setup_920.sh` for template 920, `phoenix_hypervisor_setup_950.sh` for container 950).
-*   **Location:** Scripts are expected to be located in a designated directory, likely `/usr/local/phoenix_hypervisor/bin/`, where the orchestrator can find them.
+*   **Location:** Scripts are expected to be located in the designated directory: `/usr/local/phoenix_hypervisor/bin/`.
-*   **Discovery:** The orchestrator (`phoenix_establish_hypervisor.sh`) dynamically constructs the potential script name based on the `CTID` it's currently processing and checks for the file's existence and executability at the expected path.
+*   **Discovery:** The orchestrator (`phoenix_establish_hypervisor.sh`) dynamically constructs the potential script name based on the `CTID` it's currently processing and checks for the file's existence and executability at the standard path `/usr/local/phoenix_hypervisor/bin/phoenix_hypervisor_setup_<CTID>.sh`.

 ## 4. Input & Environment

 *   **Primary Input:** `CTID` (integer) passed as the first and only command-line argument by the orchestrator.
-*   **Environment Variables:** The orchestrator may set specific environment variables for the script to use (e.g., paths defined in `phoenix_hypervisor_config.json`).
+*   **Environment Variables:** The orchestrator may set specific environment variables for the script to use (e.g., paths, specific configuration values like model names or ports).
 Scripts should be designed to consume these if needed.
-*   **Configuration Access:** Scripts may parse `phoenix_lxc_configs.json` to retrieve the specific configuration block for the container they are setting up, if required for their logic.
+*   **Configuration Access:** Scripts may parse `phoenix_lxc_configs.json` to retrieve the specific configuration block for the container/template they are setting up, especially to access fields like `template_snapshot_name`, `vllm_model`, or `vllm_tensor_parallel_size`.

 ## 5. Output & Error Handling

-*   **Output:** Detailed logs indicating the specific customization steps taken, checks performed, and their outcomes.
+*   **Output:** Detailed logs indicating the specific customization steps taken, checks performed, and their outcomes (e.g., "Creating snapshot 'vllm-base-snapshot' for template 920...", "Model server started in container 950.").
 Logs should be sent to stdout/stderr and potentially a central log file managed by the orchestrator.
 *   **Error Handling:**
     *   Standard exit codes:
-        *   `0`: Success (specific setup completed or determined it was already complete/idempotent).
+        *   `0`: Success (specific setup completed or determined it was already complete/idempotent, snapshot created for templates).
-        *   Non-zero: Failure (e.g., invalid input, `pct exec` failure, critical command failure during setup).
+        *   Non-zero: Failure (e.g., invalid input, `pct` command failure, critical command failure during setup, snapshot creation failure for templates).
-    *   Detailed logging is crucial for diagnosing issues with custom setups.
+    *   Detailed logging is crucial for diagnosing issues.
 Log messages should be clear and indicate the step where a failure occurred.